Nom De Guerre

 153 years after the “War Between the States” had divided this country over the issue of slavery, a new conflict has Americans once again split into separate camps.

-The conflict is centered on the ideology of voters belonging to two distinctly different geographic areas, just as the “Civil War” as it’s more commonly referred, had previously presented.
+The conflict is centered on the ideology of voters belonging to two distinctly different geographic areas, just as the “Civil War” as more commonly referred, had previously presented.

-The Mason and Dixon Line had been drawn horizontally in 1861, specifically separating the northern states of the existing country from the southern states.
+The Mason and Dixon Line had been drawn horizontally in 1861, explicitly separating the northern states of the existing country from the southern states.

-This battle has intensely reintroduced two feuding groups, each with very contrasting, yet precise code of ethics.
+This battle has intensely reintroduced two feuding groups, each with very different, yet precise code of ethics.
 Two groups that speak a different language politically.
-Both teams equally confounded by the unequivocal mindset of the people who make up the opposing side.
-This is the assault between the Liberals and the Conservatives
+Both teams equally puzzled by the unequivocal mindset of the people who make up the opposite side.

-The Resistance and the Deplorables.
+The Resistance and the Deplorable.

 The Trump Effect

 What will we discover at the end of that road?
-Perhaps the depleted phantom of what the United States of America used to represent to ourselves and to the world.
+Perhaps the depleted phantom of what the United States of America used to represent to ourselves and the world.

-We felt it in the ether, we knew something evil was coming.
+We felt it in the ether; we knew something evil was coming.

+What caused a rift to swell among us?
 The answer is simple: the extremely deficient, damnable, misogynistic and entitled Donald Trump got elected to the highest office in the US over Hillary Clinton, the most qualified, dedicated and vetted person ever to run for the office of President of the United States.